-When we saw the positive impact and support the Theory of Change framework was bringing, we knew that this was just the thing we needed for our strategic planning.
-And it will bring the same support and benefits to your organisation.
+When we saw the positive impact and support the Theory of Change framework was bringing, we knew it would work for our strategic planning.
+And, it will bring the same support and benefits to your organisation.

 What is Theory of Change?

 Theory of Change is a visual process of mapping out activities and outcomes to lead to your end goal.
-Linking activities precisely to an end goal gives a better understanding of the purpose of your organisation’s activities, results in more purposeful planning, strengthens determination and makes programs easier to evaluate.
+Linking activities precisely to an end goal gives a better understanding of the purpose of your organisation’s activities.
+In effect, resulting in more purposeful planning, strengthens determination and easier evaluation of programs.

 How CSIA applies Theory of Change

-Hearing so many success stories evolve from Theories of Change workshops cemented the benefits and CSIA decided to step the business operations through the process.
+Hearing so many success stories evolve from this process cemented the benefits and CSIA decided to step the business operations through the process.

 “Sometimes having conversations about outcomes seems too big and hard to tackle.
 The benefit of the Theory of Change process is it feels like a mountain you can actually climb.”